 Ensuring these new buildings are safe and sound for the workers and community, having a local construction code enforced is top priority.
 Georgia not only enforces OSHA regulations, but they enforce the Georgia State Minimum Standard Codes.
+The minimum standard codes are adopted by the DCA using the 2012 International Building code with amendments.
 The construction codes are designed to help protect the life and property of all civilians from fall hazards of faulty design and construction.

 When it comes to fall protection, we are committed to safety.
 We want to partner with you and help you understand exactly what requirements are needed and the best methods for implementing fall protection solutions.